LinkedSoftwareDependencies/Article-Reproducability/content/conclusion.md

 they can exist anywhere on the Web.
 Based on a IRI, the injection framework can therefore instantiate software, and wire its dependent components together automatically.
-We thereby leveraging the power of the Web to simplify the reproduction of existing experiments and the creation of new ones.
+We thereby leverage the power of the Web to simplify the reproduction of existing experiments and the creation of new ones.